Salmon Fishing Friends

 Salmon Fishing Success Protocol

 If you're fortunate to catch a fish or two during the morning fishing session keep it to yourself until asked at lunchtime.
 There's nothing that will diminish the chances of developing great fishing friend relationships than running into a fishing hut shouting about your successes!
 Keep your heid down unless asked or let the beat ghillie do the talking for you.
 Anglers will get frustrated although they'll often feign happiness if an angler is too vocal with their results when fish are generally thin on the ground or playing hard to get.

 Landing Salmon With A Friend

 When you're out fishing with your fishing buddy the chances are that you'll be allocated salmon pools together which beats sharing pools with a complete stranger where there could be uncertainty as to their ability with a landing net!
 If it's your own fishing associate who's landing your fish for you then you'll know you're in safe hands unless of course there's a significant wager on that particular fish!
-There's as much skill & experience involved in landing a salmon for anyone and holding back with the net until you know for certain that the moment is right and not allowing the excitement of the salmon battle make you try to rush proceedings.
+There's as much skill & experience involved in landing a salmon for anyone and holding back with the net until you know for certain that the moment is right and not allowing the excitement of the salmon battle make you try to rush proceedings as you'll see often.

 Competitive Salmon Fishing Friends